invoiceninja/flutter-package/README.md

 var invoiceKey = invoice.key;
 launch(invoice.url);

-// Use WidgetsBindingObserver to run code when the app is resumed
-// and maybe upvote issue [#57536](https://github.com/flutter/flutter/issues/57536) to make this better in the future
+// ...

 final invoice = await InvoiceNinja.invoices.findByKey(invoiceKey);
 if (invoice.isPaid) {
   // ...
 }
 ```

+You can use WidgetsBindingObserver to run code when the app is resumed and maybe upvote issue [#57536](https://github.com/flutter/flutter/issues/57536) to make this better in the future.